 In late 2020, the Pentagon ramped up aerial and naval deployments around Iran amid military tensions in the Persian Gulf.
-The new deployments began in late November and continued through January 2021.
-They included three flights of B-52 bombers, a nuclear-powered submarine and a carrier strike group led by the USS Nimitz.
-President Donald Trump also threatened Iran after the U.S. Embassy in Baghdad was hit by rockets allegedly fired by an Iraqi militia backed by Iran on December 20. ”We hear chatter of additional attacks against Americans in Iraq,” Trump tweeted on December 23.
+The new deployments began in late November 2020 and continued through September 2022.
+They included several flights of B-52 or B-1 bombers, a nuclear-powered submarine and a carrier strike group led by the USS Nimitz.
+President Donald Trump also threatened Iran after the U.S. Embassy in Baghdad was hit by rockets allegedly fired by an Iraqi militia backed by Iran on Dec.
+20, 2020. ”We hear chatter of additional attacks against Americans in Iraq,” Trump tweeted on Dec.
+23, 2020.
 “If one American is killed, I will hold Iran responsible.
 Think it over.”
+Bomber flights to the Persian Gulf continued during the Biden administration.
+After two B-52s flew near Iran in September 2022, “Missions like this ... showcase our ability to combine forces to deter and, if necessary, defeat our adversaries,” Lt.
+Gen. Alexus Grynkewich, the top U.S. Air Force officer in the Middle East said in a statement.
+“Threats to the U.S. and our partners will not go unanswered.”
 U.S. military deployments included:

 - November 27: U.S. deployed the USS Nimitz to the Arabian Sea

 - December 10: Second B-52 flights to the Persian Gulf

 - December 21: Nuclear-powered submarine crossed the Strait of Hormuz